 - Do not use the bathtub, and also do not swim for 48 hours.

 Sleeping or resting is allowed in any situation.
 See a doctor in case of severe bleeding, shortness of breath, nausea, or severe pain is recommended.

 What factors determine IVF success rates?

 The IVF success rates are not the same for everyone and depend on various factors and conditions, which can help observe the related effective points.
 The most important factors influencing the IVF success rate include:

 - Mother's age

 Younger women are more likely to have a successful pregnancy and give birth to a healthy baby.
 For mothers over the age of 41, using donated eggs increase the chances of a successful pregnancy.

 - Reproductive history

 Women with a history of a successful pregnancy before starting the IVF process are more likely to succeed in their treatment.
-It should be said that in the case of repeated failure in IVF cycle, the chance of pregnancy decreases.
+We should note that in the case of repeated failure in the IVF cycle, the chance of pregnancy decreases.